shambhavib20/AI-Detection/README.md

 # Detecting LLM-Generated Short Answers and Effects on Learner Performance

 # Overview
-This repository contains the lesson content, grading rubrics, and code used in the study **"Detecting LLM-Generated Short Answers and Effects on Learner Performance"** submitted to AIED 2025 as submission 3528.
+This repository contains the lesson content, grading rubrics, and code used in the study **"Detecting LLM-Generated Short Answers and Effects on Learner Performance"** submitted to ECTEL 2025.

 ## **Repository Contents**
 - **Lesson Content**: Includes lesson content for the seven lessons' data used.